Dutch yard Heesen has begun construction on the 67 metre steel superyacht Project Sparta.

 The bridge deck meanwhile has been dedicated to the owner.
 Two suites sit forward and aft.
 Both have access to a private outdoor lounge and dining area.

 Elsewhere, a spiral staircase and glass elevator service all three decks.
-The galley and crew accommodation sit on the lower deck and is large enough to accommodate a crew of 15 and a nanny.
+The galley and crew accommodation sit on the lower deck and is large enough to accommodate a crew of 14 and two additional staff members.
 Also on the lower deck is a walk-in wellness area with a Jacuzzi, sauna, steam room and gym.
-Tenders and toys meanwhile are stored in the forward garage.
+Tenders and toys are stored in the forward garage.